 6. Ginger Snaps (2000)

-Two best friends (Katharine Isabelle and Emily Perkins) find their relationship tested when one of them is bitten by a werewolf, provoking bloodlust that proves slightly more awkward than your normal teen growing pains.
+Two sisters (Katharine Isabelle and Emily Perkins) find their relationship tested when one of them is bitten by a werewolf, provoking bloodlust that proves slightly more awkward than your normal teen growing pains.
 Isabelle and Perkins later played sisters in a very different project—a Disney Channel movie titled Another Cinderella Story (2008).

 10. Threads (1984)